Obarun/66/doc/rosetta.md

 [obarun.org](https://web.obarun.org)

 This documentation explains the differences in options and interface changes between versions `v0.6.1.3` and `0.7.0.0`.
+Futhers information can be found to the [upgrade](upgrade.html) page concerning behavior changes, frontend `@key` changes and more.

 # General Interface changes